masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ### Register reference

-Registers can be declared with a string that shares the same syntax as the import.
-Any register sharing the same file/ID match point to the same register.
+While import "copies" the importent contents, `regref` or Register reference allows to reference (not copy) an existing register in the call hierarchy.

-From a programmer's point of view resembles a pointer or reference to a register.
+The syntax of `regref` is similar to `import` but import looks through Pyrope files. `regref` looks through the instantiation hierarchy for matching register names. `regdef` only can get a reference to a register, it can not be used to import functions or variables.

 ```
 let do_increase = proc() {
-  reg counter("MY_COUNTER")
+  reg counter

   wrap counter:u32 = counter + 1
 }

 let do_debug = proc() {
-  reg counter("MY_COUNTER")
+  let cntr = regref "do_increase/counter"

-  puts "The counter value is {}", counter
+  puts "The counter value is {}", cntr
 }
 ```

 Verilog has a more flexible semantics with the Hierarchical Reference.
 It also